 - The years of service as President

 - The work for Habitat with Humanity

-After each group has presented the various facts related to their subject, the class as a whole should make a list of the various leadership positions and roles that the Carters have taken.
+After each group has presented the observations and facts related to their subject, make a list together of the values, accomplishments for the good of all, and leadership traits of the Carters.

 Strand PHIL.II Philanthropy and Civil Society